-This past season also saw several players set career milestones, including David Owen who was named to the Gregg Olson Breakout Player of the Year watch list.
-Dustin Jones became the school's all-time leader in games played with 228 and Chandler Hawkins turned a gem in the SBC Tournament with a complete game shutout in an elimination game.
+The 2014 campaign also saw several players set career milestones, including David Owen who was named to the Gregg Olson Breakout Player of the Year watch list.
+Dustin Jones became the school's all-time leader in games played with 228 and Chandler Hawkins spun a gem in the SBC Tournament with a complete game shutout in an elimination game.

 In 2013 he led A-State to its fourth straight appearance in the Sun Belt Conference tournament and the Red Wolves are the only team to have at least two games in the tournament during that span.
 Raffo perhaps faced his toughest task in 2013 as the Red Wolves were plagued by injuries and were forced to adjust their lineup throughout the year.
 After finding form near the end of the regular season, Raffo's squad finished with a 28-31 overall record and a 12-18 mark in conference play.